-Speaking of changing your passwords after a breach, you should do that.
+Speaking of changing your passwords after a breach – you should do that.

-You probably can’t even remember all the places where you have an account, right?
+Chances are you can’t even remember all the places where you have an account, right?

-Seriously, go back to the previous step and install a password manager.
+Go back to the previous step and install a password manager.

 7. Consider Using Credit Monitoring